 Due to the significant growth in ESG investing, investment analysis tools are becoming commonplace.
 Bloomberg (a provider of business and market news, data and analysis) now has an extensive database of ESG metrics, rankings and analysis.
 These can

 be used to assess a company's environmental, social, and governance performance, both over time and versus its peers.

 Environmental metrics include factors like greenhouse gas emissions per revenue.
 Social metrics include factors like percent of women employees, employee turnover, and lost time to incident rate.
-Governance metrics include factors like percent of independent directors, percent of woman board members, director meeting attendance, and board size.
+Governance metrics include factors like percent of independent directors, percent of women board members, director meeting attendance, and board size.

 S&P recently purchased RobecoSAM (an investment company focused on ESG investments) which annually evaluates more than 3,500 companies around the world for their ESG practices.
 Morningstar owns Sustainalytics, a provider of company-level ratings, and has developed a broad ESG platform, including fund and portfolio level analysis.
 Both S&P and Morningstar rankings are part of Bloomberg’s database and incorporate many of the metrics discussed above.